 Why Quality Assurance and Testing Is Important for AR, VR and MR Products.

 Traditionally, QA is considered to be the last phase in the process of development and focuses on a series of test scripts to evaluate product quality according to functionality, performance, reliability, compatibility, usability, security, maintainability, and portability.
-But AR, VR and MR introduces a new quality paradigm that can’t be programmatically tested: Immersiveness.
-Because AR, VR and MR blend the physical and virtual worlds in new ways, it is crucial for the experience to be immersive for the end user.
+But AR, VR and MR introduce a new quality paradigm that can’t be programmatically tested: Immersiveness.
+Because AR, VR and MR blend the physical and virtual worlds in new ways, it is crucial for the experience to be immersive for the end-user.

 A leading social media company wanted to provide a seamless VR experience for users of its VR headsets.
 Q Analysts is working with the company to perform full-stack functionality, compatibility, reliability, and performance testing of the VR headsets and associated ecosystem of peripherals, apps and experiences to ensure that users can smoothly set up their devices, install the necessary software, and optimize their VR experience, without any difficulties.

 The Most Effective Testing on AR, VR and MR Products Begins with Preparation.